-CD version comes in a 4 panel mini-LP style gatefold package.
-LP version includes free download coupon with a first pressing of only 600 copies worldwide.
+CD version in 4 panel mini-LP style gatefold package.
+LP version includes free download coupon.

 British avant pop artist Alexander Tucker releases his much anticipated new album, Third Mouth, on Thrill Jockey in 2012.
 This album builds on the strengths revealed by his landmark debut for the label, Dorwytch released in April 2011, culminating in his finest work to date.